 Once a senior is admitted to assisted living, a care plan is put in place.
 Care plans lay out goals and strategies for the resident’s care, and medicines are a big part of the equation.
 The community, family, senior and medical professionals discuss what medicines will be given to the resident, why, and often set goals for reducing them.
 In fact, seniors, particularly those with Alzheimer’s and dementia, are often able to reduce their medications after moving to assisted living communities with memory care.

 In fact, many seniors who have been prescribed anti-anxiety medications find themselves in an undignified stupor that’s not only painful for loved ones to witness, but also can lead to falls, head injuries and broken bones.
 Today’s memory care communities attempt to reduce this agitation and anxiety non-chemically, with methods such as:

 - Purposefully designing communities to make people with memory loss feel comfortable

 - Using pet therapy which reduces a senior’s blood pressure, improves mood and decreases anxiety

 - Encouraging family visits and community involvement

 Loren Shook, CEO of Silverado Senior Living, which specializes in memory care, confirms that many residents who move to Silverado communities are able to significantly reduce their medicine intake, and with great benefit.

 Medication Management and Healthy Senior Living

-What are your experiences?
-Have medication side effects or reactions led to your loved one being misdiagnosed?
+Have medication side effects or reactions led to you or a loved one being misdiagnosed?
 Are you a medical professional with your own thoughts?
-We welcome your comments below.
+We welcome your thoughts in the comments below.